Skip To Main Content

 Psychology (MS)

-Timing on Admission Decision: Students can expect to hear back on an admission decision within 4 to 6 weeks after on June 1.
+Timing on Admission Decision: Applicants can expect to receive an admission decision by June 1.

 Application Deadlines for: Priority International Domestic